Arquisoft/wichat_en3b/README.md

 # 🚀 More Than Just Trivia

 brAIn isn’t just about getting answers right — it’s about how you get them right!
-The faster you guess, the bigger your rewards.
-Collect coins, unlock achievements, and climb the leaderboard to prove you're the ultimate BrainBuddy! 🏆
+Collect coins and climb the leaderboard to prove you're the ultimate BrainBuddy! 🏆

-Create an account or log in to challenge your friends and see who’s the ultimate trivia champion.
-Whether you're here to test your own knowledge or compete with others, brAIn Quiz is the perfect way to have fun and learn something new along the way! 🧠💥
+Create an account or log in to challenge your friends and see who’s the ultimate trivia champion! brAIn Quiz is the perfect way to have fun and learn something new along the way! 🧠💥

 # Technologies